Game Day Information | Purchase Tickets | Watch and Listen Live | Live Stats | Game Notes

 2012 Announcers on GoColumbiaLions.com

 Catch live Columbia Football audio and video broadcasts online exclusively on gocolumbialions.com.
 Local New York sportscaster Jerry Recco returns for his fifth year of play-by-play on gocolumbialions.com, and will be joined by SNY personality Sal Licata for the 2010 football season.

 About Jerry Recco:

-A well-known media personality within the City of New York, Jerry Recco begins his seventh year as the play-by-play announcer for Columbia Football.
+A well-known media personality within the City of New York, Jerry Recco begins his fifth year as the play-by-play announcer for Columbia Football.
 Recco has worked with The Flagship Station for New York Sports, WFAN 660, for the past 13 years and has covered the last six Super Bowls for the station.
-He has worked closely with the New York Jets and New York Giants during his tenure, and currently serves as the morning sports anchor for the Boomer and Carton Show and and is the pre-post and halftime host for Dallas Cowboys Football on Compass Media Networks.
+He has worked closely with the New York Jets and New York Giants during his tenure, and currently serves as the morning sports anchor for the Boomer and Carton Show and on 1010 WINS.

 About Sal Licata: